I'm Emily Reynolds.

 So, if you've never heard the rapture of Justin Roberts' music before, make this the one artist you look into this summer.
 Your family, and your own child's heart inside, will be so glad you did.
 Justin Roberts somehow gets life in a nutshell, and magnifies the essence of its goodness.
 And...as Justin's lyrics for "Wild Life" encourage us, maybe they'll help us "get to that wedding feast in the promised land."

-So, tell me which of Justin Roberts' songs you love the best in the comments below, and to help promote Justin's latest CD, Wild Life, I'll put the names of everyone who comments into a hat and draw out a winner to receive the original watercolor, Luna Study II (9x9", above) on
+So, tell me which of Justin Roberts' songs you love the best in the comments below, and to help promote Justin's latest CD, Wild Life, I'll put the names of everyone who comments into a hat and have my husband Matt draw out two winners.
+The first name will receive the artist's proof of my Lino cut print, Emerald Flight (18x18"), featured on my homepage.
+The second name drawn will receive the watercolor, Luna Study II, above.
+I'll announce the two winners around 10ish p.m. on Friday, July 9th, 2021.

 1) The Big, Red Lollipop,